yangasahi/Kitura-SOS-Workshop/DashboardSetUp.md

 Open up your server, and open `MyWebSocketService.swift`.
 Scroll to your `connected:` function, and remember that you are using a model object to verify that the dashboard should hang onto an id.
 In a second, you're going to go back to your dashboard and add code to handle the receipt of this token, but first, also notice that, whenever you receive a payload of type `Data` over your connection, you have a function to check what type of object it can be decoded into, and you act accordingly.
 Now let's make sure that your dashboard responds appropriately when you receive a registration token from the server.

-Open your dashboard and go back to `DisasterSocketClient.swift`.
+Open your dashboard and go back to `DisasterSocketClientDashboard.swift`.
 Scroll to your `websocketDidReceiveData` function and add this:

 ```swift
 parse(data)